Dated 18 February 2005

 Dear Investors,

-Thank you for all your questions and interest in ASL Marine Holdings Ltd. We have come to the end of this Q&A session and hope that you have a better insight of our company and our operations.
+Thank you for all your questions and the interest in ASL Marine Holdings Ltd. We have come to the end of this Q&A session.

 The Management Team